Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

 \subsection{Phase transition and point of criticality}

-{ } To study the phase transition, we assume that the innovation sequence $\{\xi_n\}$ has finite second moment, and without loss of generality, assume it to be $1$.
-We then study the rate of growth of the variance of $S_n$ and obtain the phase transition and the point of criticality accordingly.
-We shall see that the rate of growth is determined by the square summability of the sequence $\{a_n\mu_n\}$.
-Since, from Lemma~\ref{lem: index}, the sequence $\{a_n \mu_n\}$ is regularly varying of index $\gamma-p(\gamma+1)$, the sequence is square summable, when $p>p_c$, namely in the supercritical case, and is not square summable when $p<p_c$, namely in the subcritical case.
-The growth of the variance of $\{S_n\}$ is linear only in the subcritical case, but is superlinear in the other two cases.
-In the critical case with $p=p_c$, the sequence $\{a_n\mu_n\}$ can both be square summable as well as not so.
-We refer the reader to Section \ref{sec: examples} for examples of different scalings and modes of convergence in the critical case.
+{ } For phase transition, we assume finite second moment of the innovation sequence $\{\xi_n\}$, taken to be $1$, without loss of generality.
+We then study the growth of the variance of $S_n$ and obtain the phase transition and the point of criticality.
+The growth rate is determined by summability of the sequence $\{a_n^2 \mu_n^2\}$.
+Since, $\{a_n \mu_n\}$ is regularly varying of index $\gamma-p(\gamma+1)$, $\{a_n^2 \mu_n^2\}$ is summable when $p>p_c$, or in the supercritical case, and is not summable when $p<p_c$, or in the subcritical case.
+The variance of $\{S_n\}$ grows linearly in the subcritical case, but is superlinear in the other two cases.
+In the critical case with $p=p_c$, the sequence $\{a_n^2 \mu_n^2\}$ can be summable, or not so, depending on the choice of the sequence $\{\mu_n\}$.
+See Section~\ref{sec: examples} for examples of different scalings and modes of convergence in the critical case.

-To study the phase transition, we consider the growth of $\mathbb{E}(S_n^2)$, which, in turn, depends on the second moment of the martingale sequence $\{M_n\}$.
-The next proposition summarizes the asymptotic behavior of $\{\mathbb{E}(M_n^2)\}$ for different $p$ and $\gamma$.
-We first define a sequence important for obtaining the rate:
+For phase transition, the growth of $\mathbb{E}(S_n^2)$ depends on the second moment of the martingale sequence $\{M_n\}$, which we summarize in the next proposition for different $p$ and $\gamma$.
+We define a sequence, which will be important for scaling: